mads-hartmann/links.mads-hartmann.com/docs/development-environment.md

 # Development environment

-I use Gitpod to work on this.
+## Gitpod

+I use [Gitpod](https://www.gitpod.io/) to manage my development environment.
+See [.gitpod.Dockerfile](./../.gitpod.Dockerfile) for the concrete development environment and [.gitpod.yaml](./../.gitpod.yml) for Gitpod specific configuration (which ports to expose, what command to run during start-up etc.).

-Environment variables
+## Environment variables

+The following environment variables needed.
+For Gitpod these can be configured in [Settings -> Variables](https://gitpod.io/variables).

 | Name | Description |
 | - | - |